binghamtonuniversity-cs110/template-lab0-introduction/README.md

     * cd cs110
 * Confirm that you are in fact in the cs110 directory by typing the command:
     * pwd
-* Type the command ‘python3’ to enter the Python Interactive Shell
+* Type the command `python3` to enter the Python Interactive Shell
     * Note the prompt (**<<<**) followed by your cursor (**|**)
     * This lets you know that you are in the Python shell, and that the interpreter is awaiting your input.
         * :warning: **The python shell is different from the linux terminal.** Think of it as a special python shell inside the linux shell.
-    * Exit the shell with the *exit()* command
+    * Exit the shell with the `exit()` command
+        * :warning: Notice the parenthesis after *exit*.
+They are required.
-* The shell environment is the place where you should try out various Python expressions and statements,
+* The shell environment is the place where you should try out various Python expressions and statements.
     * :no_entry_sign: HOWEVER, it is NOT the proper environment in which to write an entire program
 * In your interactive book, you can use the in-browser environment to write "snippets" of code, or Python scripts
     * :warning: These are NOT complete programs